There are many ways to develop your career at the University.

 Academic career progression

 We aim to provide opportunities to support career progression within the University through our recruitment and selection processes.
-We also support and encourage career progression through our internal promotions scheme to senior academic positions (Reader, Principal Lecturer (Learning & Teaching) and Professor).
+We also support and encourage career progression through our internal promotions scheme to senior academic positions (Associate Professor, Principal Lecturer (Learning & Teaching) and Professor).

 Lecturer to Senior Lecturer